Windows 11 Upgrade Hardware Compatibility Guide – Tips & Tricks

 It’s possible that you don’t have a TPM 2.0 loaded or activated if you try to install Windows 11 and get a notice saying, “This PC can’t run Windows 11.”

-The great news is that Microsoft has included a new ‘LabConfig’ configuration file that adjusts settings to disable TPM 2.0, 4GB memory, and Protect Boot.
+The great news is that Microsoft has included a new ‘LabConfig’ configuration file.
+This file adjusts settings to disable TPM 2.0, 4GB memory, and Protect Boot.

 Established on the title of the registry key, it’s probable that Microsoft or OEMs use it to build up a “lab” environment to evaluate Windows 11 on existing devices or evaluate the latest features.